Sports Watch Update October 2021

 - Polar has thrown the dice for 2021.
 There might still be a Unite 2 but their future will probably comprise platform improvements, case variants and new features.
 Wear OS revisited?
-Maybe.
+Maybe in 2022

 - Suunto has more scope to refresh its product line further in 2021.
 Will they boldly push an S7 gen 2?
 A refreshed Suunto 5 could also be interesting but the market has moved on a lot since its original launch and more than a simple refresh is needed to beat Coros & Polar.

 - Coros are likely to iterate rather than release new models.
 They have a conundrum though, the app needs significant work and, with the exception of the Pace 2, Coros must realise that their company strength is “features” and their products can sell REALLY WELL if they get the price right.
 Thus if a next-gen Apex could be $200/£150 cheaper, then it might be a game-changer.
 At the current price levels, it’s just tickling the toes of the Garmin Venu rather than giving it a stern push

 - I can’t see Wahoo releasing another watch in the foreseeable future but as a company, they have a huge range of options open for their progress.
 I guess the next watch move is either an iterated Kickr or new Roam – each of which could easily be as late as Q3.2022

 - Smaller companies like Sigma, Mio Labs and one or two others may well treat us to a good-value and focussed product this year.